 - What is the CFPC?

 The College of Family Physicians of Canada (CFPC) is the professional association and the legal certifying body for the specialty of family medicine in Canada.
 Founded in 1954 with a core goal of ensuring that members engage in lifelong learning, it is a national organization of family physicians dedicated to improving the practice of medicine and the health of Canadians.

 - Who are the members of the CFPC?

 Family physicians across Canada make up the College.
-Membership is growing steadily, and as of February 2014, tallied more than 30,000 family physicians, students and residents.
-More than 22,000 family physicians have earned certification in family medicine and hold the CCFP designation; approximately 2,637 hold the EM designation for emergency medicine, and more than 5,400 are Fellows of the College of Family Physicians (FCFP).
+Membership is growing steadily, and as of January 2016, tallied more than 35,000 family physicians, students and residents.
+More than 23,000 family physicians have earned certification in family medicine and hold the CCFP designation.
 The College has 10 provincial chapters and sections for teachers, researchers, family physicians with special interests or focused practices, residents and medical students.
 Many members also serve on national and/or provincial committees, which are the primary driving force in the development of family medicine policy, programs, education, research, and advocacy initiatives.

 - What does the College do?